Meet the Team

 Education and Outreach

-As Field Station Education & Conservation Outreach Coordinator, my main focus at Point Blue is getting the word out about the great conservation science work we do.
-I connect people to conservation science, in a "hands-on" way whenever possible.
-In my role at Point Blue I am thrilled to work toward my personal commitment to conserve the natural world and foster a sustainable future where people, wildlife, ecology and economy are equally valued and prioritized.
+As Communications Coordinator, my main focus at Point Blue is supporting excellent and engaging science communications.
+This means getting the word out about the great climate-smart conservation science work we do through various outlets, like web and social media, and fostering a strong team of outstanding science communicators through activities like seminars and resource sharing.
+In my role at Point Blue I am thrilled to work toward my personal commitment to conserve the natural world and cultivate a sustainable future where people, wildlife, ecology, and economy are equally valued and prioritized.

-I am a native of San Francisco and grew up mostly in Northern California, enjoying and learning to value its outdoor wonders at a young age.
+I am a native of San Francisco and grew up mostly in Northern California, enjoying and learning to value its outdoor wonders and proactive culture at a young age.
 I currently live in Petaluma, California and am based out of our North Bay Headquarters there.
-If I'm not in the office or with a group of students or community members, I might be dancing, practicing the accordion, or getting up close and personal with nature using my macro lens.
+If I'm not in the office figuring out creative ways to engage people in caring about and supporting science and nature, I might be dancing Cuban salsa, practicing the accordion, or getting up close and personal with nature using my macro lens.

 California Ricelands and Waterbirds, joint project with other Point Blue staff and the California Rice Commission